To underestimate is to miscalculate and misjudge. To do so is a grievous error that will cost you dearly. What are you miscalculating?

 Deception is the point!
 Any fool can calculate strength.
 That one has been doing it since we arrived.
 Now he has to calculate what he can’t see. ― Herger The Joyous, The movie, The 13th Warrior

 The error of miscalculation is easy to do and often results from underestimating.
-Think twice before you decide on a course of action.
-Don’t miscalculate the power of women, books, ideas.
+So, the best advice is to think twice before you decide on any major course of action.
+Don’t miscalculate the power of women, their ideas, and their actions often fuel progressive and positive changes.